asifulhaque786/Quiz_App/README.md

-# flutter_miniprojects
+# quiz app
-list of some basic flutter apps
+a basic quiz app using flutter on corona virus....